 The program in Earth & Climate System Science consists of compulsory and elective modules.
 You earn credits for each completed module.
-In order to complete a module, you need to pass the module examination as explained on page 13.
+In order to complete a module, you need to pass the module examination as explained in the chapter "Examinations".

 Detailed information on individual modules, their corresponding courses, the current state of modules on offer as well as on how to register for exams may be obtained at www.uni-hohenheim.de/en/module-catalogue.